KaranErry/scooterAPI/README.md

 ## Introduction

-I was able to create a fully-functioning API (as per the stated requirements) using Python/Flask, and using a JSON file as the database.
-All requests utilize the GET method.
-I created dummy functions for the cost-calculation and payment-processing, to stand in for where the real functionality would go.
-I tested against dummy data (that is still in the database file on the github repo), by sending GET requests simply through the URL bar of my browser.
-Since all my responses are in JSON format, they were displayed as raw JSON text on the browser page.

 ### Stack

 The implementation of this app uses Python/Flask, with JSON as the database.
 Other frameworks used are:

 * 'requests' framework for getting the body of requests
 * 'geopy' library for accurately calculating the “crow flies” distance between two lat/lng points